ye-kyaw-thu/error-overflow/chatting-about-markup-languages-with-ChatGPT4.md

 Textile offers a balance between ease of use and power, making it a good choice for those who need more control over their text formatting than Markdown provides, but don't need the complexity of something like reStructuredText or AsciiDoc.

+## Question: 6

+Can you explain to me about Org-mode usages in details? including cheat sheet of Org-mode language